 We daydream about fast-casual lunches sometimes - that crazy concept where we could walk into a crowded place, order food in line, consume it in a cramped booth, and then go back to work, all within the span of 15 minutes.
 While we wait for such creature comforts to return, we’re still ordering takeout and delivery from anoush’ella, the counter-service Lebanese spot in the South End.
 Their flatbreads, in particular, are pretty good - we recommend either the lentil kofta or the sabich (with grilled eggplant and hummus).

-In a previous life, it used to take three weeks to get a table at Sarma.
-Nowadays, all you need to do is call ahead at 617-764-4464 to get your hands on some spicy olive bread, sweet potato falafel salad, and brussel sprouts bravas.
-We never thought that 2020 would be the year Sarma would overtake Amazon for speed of order fulfillment, but here we are.
+In a previous life, it used to take three weeks to get a table at Sarma - and that was the only way you could try their food.
+Nowadays, all you need to do is go online and place a takeout order to get your hands on some falafel crackers, broccoli egg rolls, and brussels sprouts bravas.
+We never thought Sarma would become an online retailer, but at this point, nothing’s really that surprising anymore.

 There’s something called an “Eggplant and Tofu Surprise” at Grasshopper, an all-vegan spot in Allston.
-We have a mixed history with surprises - including a proposal-related one that resulted in a missing ring - but it turns out this spicy dish is pretty good.
+We usually think surprises are as ridiculous as Tesla’s current stock prices, but it turns out this dish - made with a spicy black bean sauce - is pretty good.
 Perhaps the only disappointment is that there are no chapulines on the menu - yes, we know, they’re not vegan.
 Place your order here.

-You’re tired of frozen peas, but going to the grocery store right now is as appealing as that solo game of Catan you played last night.
-Luckily for you, Life Alive is now doing three and five-day meal plan kits that come with salads, side dishes, soups, entrees, and dessert.
-Everything’s plant-based, and they even have growlers of kombucha to go.
+You’re tired of frozen burritos and vegan pizza, but going to the grocery store is about as appealing as a solo game of Catan.
+Luckily for you, Life Alive (with five locations across Massachusetts) has three and five-day meal plan kits that come with salads, side dishes, soups, entrees, and dessert.
+Everything’s plant-based, and they even have growlers of kombucha to pair with your meals.
 Check out their website to place an order.

 If you’ve ever made tofu successfully at home, we applaud you - our cheesecloth adventures only resulted in crumbles that were indistinguishable from cauliflower rice.
 Kim’s, on the other hand, makes their great tofu daily, and serves it in some flavorful broths.
 Both the kimchi and vegetarian versions are equally as good, and delivery is available through a variety of platforms.

-Apparently, “nu” is French for naked, which is pretty close to how we’re eating all of our meals now.
+Apparently, “nu” is French for naked, which is pretty close to how we’ve eaten most of our meals during the pandemic.
 This Somerville spot has a substantial menu of things like breakfast sandwiches, burritos, Hawaiian bowls, and burgers.
-They’re also offering a limited selection of groceries, beer and wine, and some rather pricey toilet paper made from recycled goods.
 Everything’s available for delivery, so no, you don’t need to put pants on.

 Roxy's Grilled Cheese

 When we think about vegan and vegetarian spots, Roxy’s - with a variety of bacon melts and burgers - isn’t usually the first place that comes to mind.
-But then we remember the buffalo tofu melt, the homemade veggie burgers, and the section of the menu that’s vegan (all available on Uber Eats), which makes us question all the other things that come to mind.
+But then we remember the buffalo tofu melt, the homemade veggie burgers, and the entire section of the menu that’s vegan (all available for ordering online), which makes us question all the other things that come to mind.

 Saus at Bow Market

-If you’re looking for meatless comfort food, then look no further than Saus.
+If you’re looking for meatless comfort food, then you should head to Saus.
 Everything at the Bow Market location is vegetarian (and can be made vegan upon request), which means fries with curry ketchup, poutine with kimchi, and cauliflower-falafel sandwiches are all available for dinner tonight.
-Delivery is available through Uber Eats and a number of other platforms - don’t forget to add some beer and wine to your order as well.
+Delivery is available through a number of platforms, and don’t forget to add some beer and wine to your order as well.

 FoMu, the plant-based ice cream company, has four locations across the city.
 All of them are currently open for takeout and yes, delivery, which might be some of the most positive news we’ve heard in a while (sorry, John Krasinski).
 Flavors include lemon meringue pie, sweet lavender, peanut butter cookie, and dulce de coconut.